cmwright89/Pariscyclingdata/README.md

 Linear regression was used to predict afternoon traffic based on morning counts, with an R² of 0.786.

 ## Note on Project Completeness
 This repository contains only my contributions to the larger group project.
 The complete project included additional analyses and model development by my teammates.
-For information about the full project, please refer to the attached report documentation.

 ## Technologies Used
 - Python